View Document Text

 TRADE ERRORS

-As a fiduciary, Accredited is responsible for completing orders correctly, promptly and in the
+As a fiduciary, Accredited is responsible for completing orders accurately, promptly and in the

-error results in a gain, either the client or the custodian will keep the gain generally as dictated
+reimbursed.
+If a trade error results in a gain, the gain is retained by either the client or the

-by the custodian’s trade error correction practices.
-Accredited maintains policies and controls
+custodian, consistent with the custodian’s trade error correction practices.
+Accredited maintains

-surrounding trade errors, designed to provide reasonable assurance trade errors are properly
+policies and controls designed to provide reasonable assurance that trade errors are properly

 addressed.